History of Islam in southern Italy: First Arab attacks on Sicily (652–827)

 The first attacks by Arab ships on Sicily, then part of the Byzantine Empire, occurred in 652 under the Rashidun Caliphate of Uthman.
-These were Arab warriors directed by the Governor of Syria, Muawiyah I, and led by Mu'awiya ibn Hudayj of the Kinda tribe, and they remained on the island for several years.
 Olympius, the Byzantine exarch of Ravenna, came to Sicily to oust the invaders but failed.

 A second Arab expedition to Sicily occurred in 669.
 This time, a strong, ravaging force consisting of 200 ships from Alexandria attacked the island.
 They sacked Syracuse, Sicily and returned to Egypt after a month of pillaging.
-After the Arab conquest of North Africa (completed around 700), attacks from Arab fleets repeated in 703, 728, 729, 730, 731, 733, and 734.
-The last two Arab assaults were met with substantial Byzantine resistance.
+After the Arab conquest of North Africa (completed around 700), attacks from Arab fleets repeated in 703 (during the reign of Musa ibn Nusayr as governor of Ifriqiya 703–715), 728, 729, 730, 731 (during the reign of Ubayda ibn Abd al-Rahman al-Sulami as governor of Ifriqiya 727–732), 733, and 734 (during the reign of Uqba ibn Qudama as governor of Ifriqiya 732–734).

 The first true conquest expedition was launched in 740.
 In that year, Habib ibn Abi Obeida al-Fihri, who had participated in the 728 attack, successfully captured Syracuse.
 Though ready to conquer the whole island, the expedition was forced to return to Tunisia by a Berber revolt.
 A second attack in 752 aimed only to sack Syracuse again.

-In 805, the imperial patrician of Sicily, Constantine, signed a ten-year truce with Ibrahim I ibn al-Aghlab, Emir of Ifriqiya, but this did not prevent Arab fleets from other areas of Africa and Spain from attacking Sardinia and Corsica from 806–821.
+In 805, the imperial patrician of Sicily, Constantine, signed a ten-year truce with Ibrahim I ibn al-Aghlab, Emir of Ifriqiya, but this did not prevent Arab fleets from other areas of Africa and Spain from attacking Sardinia and Corsica from 806 to 821.
 In 812, Ibrahim's son, Abdallah I, sent an invasion force to conquer Sicily.
 His ships were first harassed by the intervention of Gaeta and Amalfi and were later destroyed in great number by a tempest.
 However, they managed to conquer the island of Lampedusa and to ravage Ponza and Ischia in the Tyrrhenian Sea.
 A further agreement between the new patrician Gregorius and the emir established the freedom of commerce between southern Italy and Ifriqiya.
 After a further attack in 819 by Mohammed ibn-Adballad, cousin of Amir Ziyadat Allah I of Ifriqiya, no subsequent Arab attacks on Sicily are mentioned by sources until 827.